Timmy Jernigan

-Timothy Lenord Jernigan Jr. (born September 24, 1992) is an American former professional football player who was a defensive end in the National Football League (NFL).
+Timothy Lenord Jernigan Jr. (born September 24, 1992) is an American former professional football player who was an interior defensive lineman in the National Football League (NFL).
 He was selected by the Baltimore Ravens in the second round of the 2014 NFL draft.
 He played college football for the Florida State Seminoles.

 Early life

 A native of Lake City, Florida, Jernigan attended Columbia High School, where he was an All-American defensive lineman and teammates with All-American offensive lineman Laremy Tunsil for his junior and senior year.
 As a junior, Jernigan registered 131 tackles, 27 tackles for loss, 12 sacks, three forced fumbles and three fumble recoveries and was a 3A All-State selection.
 In his senior season, he added 77 tackles, 32 tackles for loss, 14 sacks and one interception.
 Regarded nationally as one of the best defensive lineman in his class, he participated in the 2011 U.S. Army All-American Bowl and was a USA Today All-USA selection.
 He was also a member of the track & field team.

 Considered a four-star recruit by Rivals.com, Jernigan was listed as the No. 2 defensive lineman in his class, behind only Anthony Johnson.
 Recruited by dozens of schools, Jernigan took official visits to Florida State, Michigan, Louisiana State, and Tennessee, before committing to the Seminoles on National Signing Day 2011.